 How have you exhibited outstanding leadership?

-STEP 1 of writing the second prompt
+STEP 1: writing the second prompt

 The keyword in this essay prompt is “leadership.”
 Before you even begin brainstorming, it’s best to have a clear idea of what the word means: “leadership” is often defined as the action and ability to lead a group of people or an organization.
 It is also important to consider the connotations and common associations of the word: guidance, management, passion, power, etc. Try generating your own list of associations that you know with the word “leadership.”
 What does “leadership” mean in the many ways you’ve heard it or seen it used?

 Now that you have an idea of what “leadership” means and encompasses, it’s time to begin brainstorming!
 Think of the following questions when writing out ideas: During what specific instances in your life have you demonstrated leadership?
 Do you exhibit leadership very often, maybe even in everyday life?
-Are you always the first to be step up and lead, or does taking a leadership role require you to step out of your comfort zone?
+Are you always the first to step up and lead, or does taking a leadership role require you to step out of your comfort zone?
 When does the leader in you come out strongest or most frequently?

 It’s now time to narrow down your brainstormed list and finalize what idea(s) you would like to write about.
 Eliminate items and ideas on your list based on criteria such as the following:

-*Keep this in mind: like the last essay prompt, this prompt is a bit vague.
+Keep this in mind: Like the last essay prompt, this prompt is a bit vague.
 It does not ask for a specific instance in which you demonstrated leadership but rather how you’ve demonstrated leadership in a general sense.
 This vague question opens up a lot of doors for how you may approach your essay, but make sure that there is an unquestionable connection between your response and the original question.